MicrosoftDocs/architecture-center/docs/best-practices/caching.md

 *Figure 2: Using a shared cache.*

 An important benefit of the shared caching approach is the scalability it provides.
-Many shared cache services are implemented by using a cluster of servers, and utilize software that distributes the data across the cluster in a transparent manner.
+Many shared cache services are implemented by using a cluster of servers and use software to distribute the data across the cluster transparently.
 An application instance simply sends a request to the cache service.
-The underlying infrastructure is responsible for determining the location of the cached data in the cluster.
+The underlying infrastructure determines the location of the cached data in the cluster.
 You can easily scale the cache by adding more servers.

 There are two main disadvantages of the shared caching approach: